 Director: Isabella W. Martin, MD, Assistant Professor of Pathology, Medical Director of Microbiology, Dartmouth-Hitchcock Medical Center, Lebanon, NH

-Moderator: Laura Nelson, MLS(ASCP)SBBcm, Reference Laboratory and Product Management Supervisor, LifeServe Blood Center, Des Moines, IA
+Moderator: Laura Nelson, MLS(ASCP)SBBcm, Testing Services Coordinator II, LifeServe Blood Center, Des Moines, IA

 Speakers: Alyssa Ziman, MD, Professor, Pathology and Laboratory Medicine, Division Chief, Clinical Laboratory Medicine, Medical Director, Clinical Laboratories, Ronald Reagan UCLA Medical Center, Medical Director, Transfusion Medicine, UCLA Health, Los Angeles, CA; David Oh, MD, Chief Medical Officer, Hoxworth Blood Center, Medical Director, University of Cincinnati Medical Center, Program Director, Blood Banking/Transfusion Medicine Fellowship, Hoxworth Blood Center, Cincinnati, OH